Combined saposin deficiency: Pathophysiology

-It’s known that Prosaposin is a precursor of a Saposin A,B,C,D. Saposin A is needed to activate galactocerbroside hydrolysis, Saposin B for sulphatide hydrolysis activation, Saposin C for glucocerebroside hydrolysis, Saposin D might activate hydrolysis of ceramide.
+It is known that Prosaposin is a precursor of a Saposin A,B,C,D. Saposin A is needed to activate galactocerbroside hydrolysis, Saposin B for sulphatide hydrolysis activation, Saposin C for glucocerebroside hydrolysis, Saposin D might activate hydrolysis of ceramide.

 According to one study, Prosaposin might be involved in neuron and glial protection by extracellular secretion and activation of some G protein-coupled receptors.

 In conclusion, PSAPD might not only cause accumulation of some sphingolipids, but also it can cause neuronal survival crisis (by mechanism mentioned above).

 Prevalence

 Prevalence is unknown but 10 cases of this diseases had been reported.

 Diagnosis

-The study of sphingolipids in urine sediment (It shows combined massive elevation of globotriaosylceramide (Gb3), sulphatide and some other sphingolipids) might be useful for a correct orientation towards diagnosis, also bone marrow/liver’s biopsies usually show Gaucher-like macrophages.
+The study of sphingolipids in urine sediment (It shows combined massive elevation of globotriaosylceramide (Gb3), sulphatide and some other sphingolipids) might be useful for a correct orientation towards diagnosis, also bone marrow/liver's biopsies usually show Gaucher-like macrophages.
 For the final diagnosis PSAP gene would be tested for mutations.